 After all, there’s simply no denying the magnetism of being at the water’s edge.
 Make that from a private island resort in Belize, and your ionized ocean air suddenly becomes indulgent, discrete, and luxurious.
 Tempted?
 Keep scrolling for the ultimate solace of the sea with one of these five island resorts in Belize.

 Previously known as Hatchet Caye, the island resort relaunched in January 2020 as Ray Caye—and it’s been cementing a reputation as one of the most sought-after destinations in the country since.
 With less than 50 guests at any given time, the new Ray Caye is a 20-room retreat with eight oceanfront villas—four of them newly built—all boasting panoramic ocean views and a private plunge pool.
 There are also six new guest rooms and six newly renovated waterfront cabanas.

-Powdery, white-sand beaches line almost the entire coast of the island behind its reinforced seawall while a dive shop, spa, gym, helipad, welcome centre and pelagic store are all at your disposal.
-Emblematic of the dreamlike Caribbean island resort experience, Ray Caye’s meticulously groomed grounds of ruby red hibiscus flowers compliment red stamped concrete pathways and a water slide emptying into the Caribbean Sea.
-Onsite, guests can choose from the island’s eateries: The Lionfish Bar & Grill, Catch 831 and La Bodega.
+Powdery, white-sand beaches line almost the entire coast of the island behind its reinforced seawall while a dive shop, spa, gym, helipad, welcome centre, and pelagic store are all at your disposal.
+Emblematic of the dreamlike Caribbean island resort experience, Ray Caye’s meticulously-groomed grounds of ruby red hibiscus flowers compliment red stamped concrete pathways and a water slide emptying into the Caribbean Sea.
+Onsite, guests can choose from a revolving nightly menu at the island’s eatery, The Lionfish Bar & Grill.

 View this post on Instagram

 At just 7 acres, you couldn’t get lost even if you tried.
 A trip to this slice of paradise takes approximately an hour by boat from Placencia Village or just 18 minutes via helicopter from Belize City.